Mulu Village

 • Mulu Village was built on a replica of the RGS base camp in the same historical site to welcome guests from all over the world.

-• To present, Mulu Village has currently preserved the camp site in its simple form, clean, and airy, just as it was in the past.
+• To present, Mulu Village has currently preserved the camp site in its simple form, clean, and airy.
+Just as it was in the past - but with a modern accessories.

 Close